tnzl/MinMaxLLM/README_developer.md

 7. Find solution for intermediate tensor memory management

 ### Performance Optimizations
+0. Re read model class properly. implementd but not properly. intent(i.e to prepare and run) if project not visible.
 1. Use MatMul instead of Linear (latency difference ~1.5x)
    - we can map Linear ops with owned weights to matmul by :
       - transposing weights at construction